RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 it is no longer VAR_SYMBOL, but ASSIGNMENT_INSTRUCTION.
 The full tokenizer "knows" that ``i = i + 1`` is an assignment instructions, and it passes this knowledge to us.
 Similarly, the _subclass_ of "=" has changed.
 Previously, it was OPERATOR: all the tokenizer knew was that "=" was an operator character.
-Now it is COMPARISON_OPERATOR, which is more informative.
+Now it is ASSIGNMENT_OPERATOR, which is more informative.
 Similarly, "+" has now a subclass of ADDITIVE_OPERATOR.

 ### Structure of full tokens (detailed)